banteg/princess/README.md

 - Find labels and jumps between scenes
 - Generate a graph representation of script flow
 - Clean text for TTS processing
+- Label and manage TTS audio files for player choices

 ## Installation